LHobday/Digital-Writing-Folio/Exercises.md

 - Made the photo linkable to a new room.
 - Changed the style sheet on twine.
 - Attempted (and failed) at inform 7.

+#### Reflection

+While I definitely struggled to import the photo into twine from my computer, learning through repetition has been the most efficent way for me to retain information.
+Doing the task multiple times, while time consuming, was important as this is the mechanism that will form the entirety of my final project.
+Once the image was imported and I felt more comfortable using twine as a platform to create my final project I went ahead and learnt how to link the image to a new room.
+Again this will be important as I plan on having clickable images/advertisements that will lead to poems.

+After the class tutorial and workshop, I used these same codes, but imported gifs rather than jpgs to achieve a more interactive and less static room that I plan on using for the final assessment.